buhrmi/livestores/README.md

 The `@buhrmi/actionstore` package exports the following functions:

-`const someStore = subscribe(sgid, initial=null, storeId=sgid)` - Subscribe to the record with the specified global id
+`const someStore = subscribe(sgid, initial=null, storeId=sgid)` - Subscribe to the record with the specified global id.
+You can optionally pass a storeId.
+If a new subscription with the same storeId is created, the old subscription will be cancelled and removed.

 `const someStore = store(storeId, initial=null)` - Get the store with the specified id.
 These are special stores that are augmented with events and actions.